 It’s easy to think of Henson as a puppeteer because he’s synonymous with puppetry in most Americans’ minds but when he started puppetry it was just a way to get on television.
 He was fascinated with the medium and kept applying for jobs in TV.
 Then, in 1954 he heard that WTOP was looking for puppeteers for its Junior Good Morning Show.
 So he and a friend built some puppets, auditioned and were hired.
 He later said, “...but I wasn’t really interested in puppetry then.
 It was just a means to an end.”

 Think about that.
-If he’d been hired by someone before he got to puppetry, we wouldn’t have Kermit.
+If he’d been hired by someone else before he got to puppetry, we wouldn’t have Kermit.

 Cusp point 2: What if he had gone into marionettes?

-When Henson started, the two most popular puppetry shows on television were Kukla, Fran, and Ollie and Bil Baird’s Snarky Parker.
+When Henson started, the two most popular puppetry shows on television were Kukla, Fran, and Ollie and Bil Baird’s Life with Snarky Parker.
 No one was doing moving mouth hand-and-rod.
 That’s what most of the Muppets are.
 Even the moving mouth puppets that you’d see, like Ollie, didn’t lip synch.
 The mouth was used for emphasis but didn’t try to mimic speech.
-The only ones that did were the related form of ventriloquism.
+The only ones that did were in the related form of ventriloquism.
 Even there, the only puppeteer using a fabric puppet was Shari Lewis and Lambchop.
 I’ve got Bil Baird’s The Art of the Puppet sitting next to me.
 It’s one of the go-to books for puppeteers.
 Published in 1965, there is exactly one photo of a fleece-covered moving mouth puppet and that’s a photo of Sam and Friends.
 Today, if you look at puppets on television, it’s hard to find ones that aren’t fleece-covered moving mouth puppets.

 When I say that Jim Henson changed the face of American puppetry, I mean it.